US$ 1950pp

 Trip Grade Medical and Health

-Communication during the trip
+Communication During the Trip

-During the Lobuche Peak Climbing, you can remain in contact with your friends and families using the internet service available at the tea houses/lodges you will be staying.
-However, you may need to pay a small fee to use the service.
-At high altitudes, we will use mobile/cell phones to communicate.
-Discovery World Trekking remains in contact with all its trekking teams at least once a day via the trek lead.
+Throughout your Lobuche Peak climb, you can stay connected with friends and family via the internet service available at the tea houses and lodges along the route.
+However, a small fee may be required for this service.
+At higher altitudes, mobile phones will be used for communication.
+Discovery World Trekking stays in contact with the trekking teams at least once a day through the trek leader.

 You can pay a small fee to use the Wi-Fi available at the lodges/teahouses.